 For up-to-date information you can visit my professional film website.
 Here you will find information about many other film, video and new media projects I have, or am involved in.

-As part of this project we have also produced a series of vignettes that help explain aspects of the film and a short “making of” video where you can get a behind the scenes look at the production.
+The project also includes a series of six vignettes that offer help explain aspects of the film and a shorn-depth glimpses of some of the themes in the film and a behind the scenes look at the production.

 "Long Walk Home: The Incredible Journey of Sheila Burnford" (2017)